ak545/dns-domain-expiration-checker/README.md

 Some options are inside the script.
 There is no point in putting them in the parameters, since you only need to configure them once, and then successfully forget about them.

+You may also set environment variables of the same name for SMTP and TELEGRAM to avoid modifying the script.

 ### SMTP options
 **SMTP_SERVER**